-- ▶ Keyboards are used in in zenon to write set values. - Individual keyboards can be used in Batch Control. - You can find further information in the Batch Control manual, in the Keyboards chapter. - ► You can do the following in recipe groups: - Link a keyboard screen for each recipe parameter - Define keyboards for each parameter data type
+- ▶ Keyboards are used in in zenon to write set values. - ▶ Individual keyboards can be used in the Batch Control module. - You can find further information in the Batch Control manual, in the Keyboards chapter. - You can do the following in recipe groups: - Link a keyboard screen for each recipe parameter - Define keyboards for each parameter data type

-You can find further information in the ${\tt RGM}$ manual in the ${\tt Keyboard}$ chapter.
+You can find further information in the RGM manual in the Keyboard chapter.